SteSurra/TradingView-PineScript/Ichimoku Cloud/README.md

 - Use all three components together
 - Use the Ichimoku Cloud together with candlestick patterns

+<H2> Tankan Sen and Kijun Sen </H2>

+The "tankan sen" and "kipun sen" show the average of how the price is moving right now.
+They represent a variation of the simple moving average for which they constitute a mid point price.

+The tankan sen is set at 21 periods and its value is obtained by adding the value of the highest candle at 21 periods with the value of the lowest candle at 21 periods, all divided by 2:

+Assuming the period is one day, then:
+(21 day high + 21 day low) / 2

+The Kijun sen (also called Baseline) is set to 56 periods and obtained similarly to the previous calculation.

 <H2> Cloud </H2>

 In this implementation the cloud makes a 56-day (multiple) projection into the future: